RashiSingh26/Zerodha/README.md

-# Zerodha Clone
+# Stock Trading Platform

-A full-stack Zerodha Clone inspired by the Zerodha trading platform, built using React.js, Node.js, Express.js, and MongoDB.
+A full-stack stock trading platform built using React.js, Node.js, Express.js, and MongoDB.
+The application provides a modern trading interface for managing holdings, positions, and orders with a responsive and user-friendly experience.

 ## Features

 - Responsive landing page with modern UI
 - Home, About, Products, Pricing, Support, and Signup pages
-- Dashboard interface similar to Zerodha
+- Interactive trading dashboard
 - Client-side routing using React Router
 - Buy/Sell order placement interface
 - Holdings and Positions management